microsoft/vscode-docs/docs/getstarted/userinterface.md

 >**Note for Mac users:** The **Preferences** menu is under **Code** not **File**.
 For example, **Code** > **Preferences** > **User Settings**.

 You will see the VS Code [Default Settings](/docs/getstarted/settings.md#default-settings) in the left window and your editable `settings.json` on the right.
 You can easily filter settings in the `Default Settings` using the search box at the top.
-Copy a setting over to the editable `settings.json` on the right by clicking on the edit icon after the setting.
+Copy a setting over to the editable `settings.json` on the right by clicking on the edit icon to the left of the setting.
 Settings with a fixed set values allow you to pick a value as part of their edit icon menu.

 After editing your settings, type `kb(workbench.action.files.save)` to save your changes.
 The changes will take effect immediately.

 >**Note:** Workspace settings will override User settings and are useful for sharing project specific settings across a team.

+### Zen Mode

+Zen Mode lets you focus on your code by hiding all UI except the editor (no Activity Bar, Status Bar, Sidebar and Panel) and going to full screen.
+Zen mode can be toggled using the View menu, **Command Palette** or by the shortcut `kb(workbench.action.toggleZenMode)`.
+Double `kbstyle(Esc)` exits Zen Mode.
+The transition to full screen can be disabled via `zenMode.fullScreen`.
+Zen Mode can be further tuned by the following settings: `zenMode.hideStatusBar`, `zenMode.hideTabs`, `zenMode.fullScreen` and `zenMode.restore`.

 ## Tabs